 The timber was chosen by Cox Rayner, a beautiful American black walnut, nice to work with and the relative evenness of the colour and grain makes it easy to select the pieces which make a whole.
 The most challenging part of the process was the adhering of the recycled leather to the MDF substrate.
 Great care had to be taken so that it would line up perfectly before the glue dried in place.

 Here are a few photos of the process.
-There are no photos of the tables insitu as the restaurant has not yet opened.

 Here’s a short video of the making process on Vimeo – Making of…